marcusschiesser/splunk-gitops/README.md

 ## TODOs

-- Allow to download external apps from other sources, e.g. Github Releases
-- Add a build variable to configure external apps that should be downloaded
-- Automatically generate `APPS` and `SPLUNK_APPS_URL` by scanning the directory structure
-- Add more build variables so it is not necessary to change the `Dockerfile` directly
-- Convert system configuration files automatically to `default.yml` YAML
 - Add hook after ansible has finished the configuration to do after system configuration tasks, e.g. adding users